 (stylized as a single word: MotorWeek

-) is a long-lived American TV automotive magazine series featured on various PBS
+) is a long-lived American TV automotive magazine series produced by Maryland Public Television and featured on various PBS

-affiliates (namely in the Frederick/Owings Mills/Baltimore, Maryland area where the series is filmed).
+affiliates nationally.
 Compared to the more internationally famous Top Gear

 is much more "matter-of-factual", with segments reviewing a car in the same manner most magazines review consumer products.
 Meaning that zany stunts and antics are very